 Contaminated sites are a result of contamination of a chemical, organic or radioactive material or live organism that exceeds an environmental standard, being introduced into soil, water or sediment.
-Contaminated sites occur when an environmental standard exists and contamination exceeds the environmental standard.
+It does not include airborne contaminants.
+The University recognizes a liability for remediation of contaminated sites when the following criteria have been met: